 The department will determine applicability of the additional physical features based upon whether the project would change some of these features and the extent this information may be necessary to inform the impact determination.
-For example, a 100 dwelling unit project located adjacent to a sidewalk that meets the minimum dimension requirements of the Better Streets Plan would not require the dimensions of sidewalk throughway zone.

 Programmatic Features, if applicable

 The project description may include the following additional programmatic features to the extent applicable.
 The department will determine project description applicability based upon whether these features are inherent features of the project, which may typically be considered, or whether they are actions related to project operations that are used to avoid a significant impact (e.g., funding mechanisms), which may typically not be considered: